araobp/pic-mcu/I2C_LIB_EVAL.md

-# Oscilloscope for 9-axis sensor (PIC1825 with MPU9250 and Android)
+# Human motion recognition by IMU and Android (PIC1825 with MPU9250 and Android)

 <img src="./doc/imu_board.png" width="500">